Grand Theft Auto Charge in Texas

 - Grand Theft: the unauthorized taking of another person’s vehicle with the intent to permanently deprive the owner.

 It makes no difference whether you took the vehicle by force, deception, or false pretenses, according to the definition of grand theft auto.
 The immediate presence of the vehicle’s rightful owner distinguishes carjacking from grand theft auto accusations.
-When an automobile is parked in a garage, lot, or on the street, it is considered grand theft auto.
+When an automobile is parked in a garage, lot, or on the street, it is considered a grand theft auto.
 Convictions for carjacking can result in three to nine years in state prison and up to $10,000 in fines.

 Auto theft is frequently referred to as a “wobbler” offense, which means that it can be classified as a felony or a misdemeanor depending on the circumstances.
 The majority of stolen autos are classified as state jail felony charges, which include goods worth between $1,500 and $20,000, or as a felony of third-degree theft, which includes property worth between $20,000 and $100,000.
+TX Penal Code Ch 12,

 - Penalties for state jail felony theft range from 180 days to two years in prison, plus a fine of up to $10,000.